alexvoniroks/teamcity-cicd/README.md

 ## 🛠️ Setup

 ### 1. Database (PostgreSQL)
-TeamCity is configured to use PostgreSQL
+TeamCity is configured to use PostgreSQL on VM Proxmox

 ---